mirah/pindah/README.md

 Rakefile replaces build.xml as well as all the properties files.
 The page above also explains how to get an emulator running for testing your application.

+See [Garrett](http://github.com/technomancy/Garrett) for an example of a basic project.

 ## See Also